NASA-DEVELOP/VOCAL/docs/source/dev/site.rst

 1. First, go ahead and clone two repositories into the workplace of your choice.::

-   > mkdir vocal
+   > mkdir dev
-   > cd vocal
+   > cd dev
    > git clone https://github.com/NASA-DEVELOP/VOCAL.git .
    > cd ..
    > mkdir docs
    > cd docs
    > git clone https://github.com/NASA-DEVELOP/VOCAL.git .

-2. Now, we have two folders, your development folder ``vocal`` and your documentation site ``docs``.
+2. Now, we have two folders, your development folder ``dev`` and your documentation site ``docs``.
 You'll need to switch the docs repository to *gh-pages*.::

-   > cd docs
+   > cd docs/VOCAL
    > git checkout gh-pages

-3. So you can now go on and write code, develop and create additional docs in your ``vocal`` workspace.
-When you're finally ready to rebuild the site , this will require you to clear your ``docs`` branch and populate it with your new generated docs.
+3. So you can now go on and write code, develop and create additional docs in your ``dev/VOCAL`` workspace.
+When you're finally ready to rebuild the site , this will require you to clear your ``docs/VOCAL`` branch and populate it with your new generated docs.

    .. warning::